Luke-Wilson/blog/source/_posts/the-road-ahead.md

 Enter Hack Reactor.
 I knew a tiny bit of JavaScript and managed to get by the little coding test you need to get past the first stage.
 Easy peasy!

 Then the technical interview rolled around.
-I didn't actually know that It would be a technical interview.
-Naively I just thought it would be a meet and greet.
-It wasn't.
-I failed the interview miserably.
+I didn't actually realise that it would be a technical interview.
+Naively, I just thought it would just be a meet and greet, a formality while taking my money.
+It wasn't that.
+At all.
+And I failed the interview miserably.
 But my interviewer was really nice and said that I just needed a bit more work.

 After some tutoring on the finer (but still basic) points on JavaScript, I retook the interview and passed.
 Phew!